 Anti-virus checks cannot be bypassed, and the sender should be notified see if there is anything they can do on their end to stop these emails from being blocked.
-Anti-spam checks can be bypassed using a Creating / Changing a Permitted Senders Policy or an Auto Allow entry.
+Anti-spam checks can be bypassed using a Configuring Permitted Senders Policies or an Auto Allow entry.

 You can view the rejected emails by looking at your Outbound Activity and searching for the email address in question.